Supreme Court maintains FDA approval of abortion pill, preserving access for now

 Washington — The Supreme Court on Friday granted a request from the Justice Department to leave in place the Food and Drug Administration's approval of a widely used abortion pill, preserving access to the drug and reinstating a number of steps by the agency that made it easier to obtain while legal proceedings continue.

-The decision from the conservative court came in the most significant case involving abortion since it overturned Roe v.
+The decision from the court, which has a 6-3 conservative majority, came in the most significant case involving abortion since it overturned Roe v.
 Wade less than one year ago, a ruling that threw the legal landscape into chaos and led to near-total bans on abortion in more than 12 states.
 In addition to granting the Justice Department's request for emergency relief, the Supreme Court also approved a similar request from Danco Laboratories, the maker of the abortion drug mifepristone.

 Justice Clarence Thomas said he would have denied the emergency applications, and Justice Samuel Alito dissented from the decision, writing that neither the Justice Department nor Danco have shown they are likely to suffer irreparable harm while the appeals process plays out.
 Alito authored the majority opinion reversing Roe.